The Narcissist’s Weapon of Language

 (Rip van Winkle by Washington Irving)

 Narcissists (and, often, by contagion, their unfortunate victims) don't talk, or communicate.
 They fend off.
 They hide and evade and avoid and disguise.
 They lecture and hector and preach.
 In their planet of capricious and arbitrary unpredictability, of shifting semiotic and semantic dunes they perfect the ability to say nothing in lengthy, Castro-like speeches.
-Their speech is impregnated and dense with first person pronouns ("I", "me", "my", "mine").
+Their speech is impregnated with first-person pronoun density: it is saturated with first person pronouns ("I", "me", "my", "mine").

 The ensuing convoluted sentences are arabesques of meaninglessness, acrobatics of evasion, a lack of commitment elevated to an ideology.
 The narcissist prefers to wait and see what waiting brings.
 It is the postponement of the inevitable that leads to the inevitability of postponement as a strategy of survival.